Last Update: July 2017

-1. Access to and disclosure of stock assessment data and TAC setting.
+1. Access to and disclosure of stock assessment data and total allowable catch (TAC) setting.
 The processes remain opaque and exclusive.
 In fact, recent media reports suggest a degradation of TAC stakeholder engagement in TAC setting (especially as the issue is a condition of the MSC certificate).

 2. The status of the West Bering (WB)/Navarinsky Sea pollock stock causes concern, but sourcing robust data continues to be a challenge.